 The theory is that your body has a set point largely controlled by your genes and extracellular fluid that it will keep trying to get back to.7 In order to overcome weight loss-induced counter-regulation when you’re overweight, biological signals must be taken into account.

 This also helps to explain people’s age-old frustration with weight loss plateaus.
 As pounds are shed, you lose both muscle and fat.
 Muscle is what aids us in keeping our metabolism up, so as you lose weight, your metabolism declines and you burn fewer calories than you were burning at your heavier weight.

 What Is Metabolism in Relation to Exercise?

 Your overall fitness level has an effect on your metabolism, too.
 One study compared the effects of resistance training, aerobic training, and combined aerobic and resistance training on blood lipids, anthropometric parameters, and cardiorespiratory fitness in obese or overweight individuals.8

 Evidence highlights combined aerobic and resistance training as the most effective approach to controlling weight and improving certain measures, such as waist circumference.
 Therefore, a combination of training is likely valuable in a recommended prevention and treatment plan for those at an unhealthy weight.
 Incorporating resistance training into your regular exercise routine is also helpful for maintaining healthy bones and muscles, as increased muscle mass could boost your energy and metabolism.8

-What Is Metabolism in Relation to Aging, Sex, and Chronic Disease?
+What Is Metabolism in Relation to Aging, Sex,

 There are many factors that impact your metabolism’s ability to perform sufficiently.
 Among these variables are age, sex, and chronic disease.